nexodus-io/nexodus/docs/user-guide/scenarios/containers-on-nodes.md

 - once you allocate a prefix, it is fixed in IPAM.
 We do not currently support removing the prefix.

 - Containers need to have unique private addresses on the docker network as exemplified above.
-Overlapping addresses within an organization is not supported.
-However, IPAM is namespaced to support overlapping addresses between organizations similar to for example, VPCs on EC2.
+Overlapping addresses within a VPC is not supported.
+However, IPAM is namespaced to support overlapping addresses between different Nexodus VPCs similar to for example, VPCs on EC2.